ByteZ1337/ParticleLib/README.md

 ## How to use this library

-It's really simple.
-You just have to choose the particle you want to display and then use the display method.
+Choose the particle you want to display and then use the display method.

 <b>Example:</b>
 ```java